chaoticgd/ripped_apart/docs/README.md

 ### libra

-Library containing some common code such as a DAT1 file parser and texture stuff.
+Library containing common code for parsing and rebuilding the games files, as well as utility code (platform code, memory allocators, etc).

+# printlumpcrcs

+Print out all the lump name CRCs from the files in the specified directory.

+# toc

+A tool for working with the table of contents file.